kalex19/Mod2-Prototypes/README.md

 <p>In the yum function, we are passing in the fruits array and returning the 12th index of fruits (Hint: There is no 12th index).</p>
 <h3>array.every returns true or false depending if all the elements in the array pass the test provided in the function.</h3>
 <p>In the yum function, we are checking for the 12th element.</p>
-<p>In the change function, we are returning the output of the fruits array after checking every element to see if it mathces the conditions in the yum function.</p>
+<p>In the change function, we are returning the output of the fruits array after checking every element to see if it matches the conditions in the yum function.</p>
 <p>Since there is no 12th index, the return is false.</p>
 <img src="images/Array Prototypes/arr.every Example.png" alt="Array Prototype Every">
 <h2>Array.fill()</h2>